 Perioperative Medicine and Management (PoMM)

-Currently not recruiting – scheduled new program application December 1st 2018Information 3rd program
+Currently not recruiting – scheduled new third program application December 1st 2018Information 3rd program

 The Scandinavian Society of Anesthesiology and Intensive Care Medicine (SSAI) co-ordinates an Inter-Nordic post-specialist training program in Perioperative Medicine and Management.